vahidAK/PatMat/README.md

                         strand-seq data.
   --methylcallfile METHYLCALLFILE, -mc METHYLCALLFILE
                         The path to the per-read methylation call file or the bam file with methylation tag.
+If your input bam file includes methylation tags you just need to specify your input bam file again for this option.
   --reference REFERENCE, -ref REFERENCE
                         If you have given a bam file with methylation tag for the --tool_and_callthresh option, then you must also